mackelab/ddm_stride/README.md

 ```
 or via the tutorials.

-The quickstart tutorial (TODO link) shows one pipeline run and its results.
+The [quickstart tutorial](https://github.com/mackelab/ddm_stride/blob/main/tutorials/quickstart.ipynb) shows one pipeline run and its results.
 In order to use the pipeline, complete the tutorials one after the other.
-They are also made available in Google Colab (TODO: link).
+They are also made available in [Google Colab](https://drive.google.com/drive/folders/1ienzlueWtA38DEyD6ig4bgPlXXGau2QW?usp=sharing).
 Blue boxes provide additional information for more advanced users and can be skipped.

 </br>